 Upon confirmation of this Bylaw in accordance with Article 34.1, the Corporation's prior Bylaw No. 1 is repealed.

+Bylaw Number 1 A bylaw enacted relating to the transaction of the affairs of LONDON MINOR BANDITS HOCKEY ASSOCIATION, (the "Corporation") London Bandits Minor Hockey Association

 Bylaw Number 2

 Enacted as a Bylaw of the Corporation respecting the borrowing of money and the issuing of securities by LONDON BANDITS’ MINOR HOCKEY (the "Corporation"):